Denis Meunier

 “I want the wines to express by themselves what the vineyards have to say.” — François Lequin

 Beyond anything else, the wines of this historic domaine bear the imprint of the vineyard, with a distinct emphasis on purity and transparency.
 From enviable 1er and grand cru holdings in Santenay and Chassagne-Montrachet, vigneron François Lequin lets each site speak in the clearest possible voice, preferring to take “a small hand” in the cellar.
-The farming is certified organic and François is constantly exploring new ways to allow soil and vine to express themselves.
+The farming is certified organic and François is constantly exploring new ways to allow soil and vine to express themselves including the use of biodynamic practices.
 There is a bright freshness to the wines’ profiles, from the unfined, unfiltered Retour aux Racines that is a complete departure from basic Bourgogne Blanc to the regal, but never overbearing Bâtard-Montrachet.
 The pinot noirs are charming and fruit-driven, marked by drinkability and finesse.
 Altogether, the Lequin-Colin range represents an all-too-rare opportunity to tap into a source of tremendous quality and value in Burgundy.

 History